oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/saint-barthelemy.md

 18 years of age, universal

 ### 行政部門
-- `chief of state`: President Emmanuel MACRON (since 14 May 2017), represented by Prefect Vincent BERTON (since 28 March 2022)
+- `國家元首`: President Emmanuel MACRON (since 14 May 2017), represented by Prefect Vincent BERTON (since 28 March 2022)
-- `head of government`: President of Territorial Council Xavier LEDEE (since 3 April 2022)
+- `政府首腦`: President of Territorial Council Xavier LEDEE (since 3 April 2022)
-- `cabinet`: Executive Council elected by the Territorial Council; note - there is also an advisory, economic, social, and cultural council
+- `内閣`: Executive Council elected by the Territorial Council; note - there is also an advisory, economic, social, and cultural council
-- `elections/appointments`: French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); prefect appointed by the French president on the advice of French Ministry of Interior; president of Territorial Council indirectly elected by its members for a 5-year term; election last held on 27 March 2022 (next to be held in 2027)
+- `選舉/任命`: French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); prefect appointed by the French president on the advice of French Ministry of Interior; president of Territorial Council indirectly elected by its members for a 5-year term; election last held on 27 March 2022 (next to be held in 2027)
-- `election results`: *2022: *Xavier LEDEE (Saint Barth United) elected president; Territorial Council vote - 13 votes for, 6 blank votes*  *2017: **Bruno MAGRAS (Saint Barth First!) elected president; Territorial Council vote - 14 out of 19 votes
+- `選舉結果`: *2022: *Xavier LEDEE (Saint Barth United) elected president; Territorial Council vote - 13 votes for, 6 blank votes*  *2017: **Bruno MAGRAS (Saint Barth First!) elected president; Territorial Council vote - 14 out of 19 votes

 ### 立法部門
-- `description`: unicameral Territorial Council (19 seats; members elected by absolute majority vote in the first-round vote and proportional representation vote in the second round; members serve 5-year terms)
+- `描述`: unicameral Territorial Council (19 seats; members elected by absolute majority vote in the first-round vote and proportional representation vote in the second round; members serve 5-year terms)
-- `elections`: Territorial Council - first round held on 20 March 2022 and second round held on 27 March 2022 (next to be held in 2027)  French Senate - election last held on 24 September 2023 (next to be held on 30 September 2026)  French National Assembly - election last held on 12 and 19 June 2022 (next to be held by June 2027)
+- `選舉`: Territorial Council - first round held on 20 March 2022 and second round held on 27 March 2022 (next to be held in 2027)  French Senate - election last held on 24 September 2023 (next to be held on 30 September 2026)  French National Assembly - election last held on 12 and 19 June 2022 (next to be held by June 2027)
-- `election results`: Territorial Council - percent of vote by party in first round - SBA 46.2%, Saint Barth Action Equilibre 27.1%, Unis pour Saint Barthelemy 26.8%; percent of vote by party in second round - Saint Barth Action Equilibre and Unis pour Saint Barthelemy 50.9%, SBA 49.2%, seats by party - Saint Barth Action Equilibre and Unis pour Saint Barthelemy 13, SBA 6; composition - men NA, women NA, percentage women NA%  French Senate - percent of vote by party - NA; seats by party - UMP 1  French National Assembly - percent of vote by party NA; seats by party - UMP 1
+- `選舉結果`: Territorial Council - percent of vote by party in first round - SBA 46.2%, Saint Barth Action Equilibre 27.1%, Unis pour Saint Barthelemy 26.8%; percent of vote by party in second round - Saint Barth Action Equilibre and Unis pour Saint Barthelemy 50.9%, SBA 49.2%, seats by party - Saint Barth Action Equilibre and Unis pour Saint Barthelemy 13, SBA 6; composition - men NA, women NA, percentage women NA%  French Senate - percent of vote by party - NA; seats by party - UMP 1  French National Assembly - percent of vote by party NA; seats by party - UMP 1
 **note**:  1 senator is indirectly elected to the French Senate by an electoral college for a 6-year term, and 1 deputy (shared with Saint Martin) is directly elected to the French National Assembly for a five-year term

 ### 政黨